JamesLowther/blog/Writeups/Cyber Apocalypse CTF 2022 - Intergalactic Chase.md

 ![[../Files/login.png]]
 ![[../Files/firmware-list.png]]

-Looking at `routes.py` I could see that after posting a firmware report, a function called `visit_report()` is called.
+Looking at `routes.py` I could see that after posting a firmware report, a function `visit_report()` is called.
 This function launches a selenium driver in `bot.py` that visits the report review page using a bot with administrative credentials.
 This immediately indicates an XXS injection.

 ```python
 # routes.py